richardbergquist/realme-azure-b2c-integration/Sample-Saml-Assert-Response.md

 }
 ```

 ## The Address Payload

-Note that the address payload is returned back as a SAML attribute called
+Note that the address payload is returned back as a SAML attribute called:

 `urn:nzl:govt:ict:stds:authn:safeb64:attribute:NZPost:AVS:Assertion:JSON:Address`